IndustryFusion/DigitalTwin/wiki/setup/setup.md

 ### 2. Factory Server

 #### a.
 Hardware Requirements:
-* Intel Xeon Processor - Minimum, 8 Cores (16 CPU Threads).
+* Intel Xeon Processor - Minimum, 4 Cores (8 CPU Threads).
-* Memory - Minimum, 16 GB DDR4.
+* Memory - Minimum, 32 GB.
 * Storage - Minimum, 512 GB.

 #### b.
 SLE Micro OS - 5.5
 Visit this page [OS download](https://www.suse.com/download/sle-micro/) and download the 'SLE-Micro-5.5-DVD-x86_64-GM-Media1.iso' image.
 Flash the ISO to an USB drive (Min.
-16GB).
+16GB drive).
 Insert and boot the server from the USB drive.
 Follow the on-screen steps to complete the OS installation.
 Skip the 'Product Registration' page if the free version is desired.

 For more detailed installation steps follow this [documentation](https://documentation.suse.com/sle-micro/5.5/html/SLE-Micro-all/cha-install.html).

 #### c.
 RKE2 - Kubernetes Distribution
-Install the RKE2 latest stable version on the previously installed OS.
+Install the RKE2 latest stable version on the installed OS.
 IFF stack currently uses single node for the factory server, follow the instructions [here](https://docs.rke2.io/install/quickstart#server-node-installation) to install the server node.

 Once the installation of RKE2 is done, Kubectl CLI must be able to communicate with the Kubernetes API and execute commands.